-Please note: The Pearson BTEC Level 2 Award consists of a mandatory unit as an introduction to apprenticeships.
-Apprentices must then complete Unit 2 which covers the ERR requirements (included within content).
-This qualification is designed to be assessed in the context of the sector relevant to the apprenticeship framework being undertaken (ie overhead line construction in this case).
+(included within content).
+This qualification is designed to be assessed in the context of the sector relevant to the apprenticeship framework being undertaken (ie rail engineering in this case).

-1c.
+1d.
 Pearson have produced a Level 3 stand-alone qualification that can cover all 9 outcomes of ERR requirements if Units 2 and 4 are achieved.

-Qualification details: Pearson BTEC Level 3 Award in WorkSkills for Effective Learning and Employment (QCF) QCF qualification ref no: 501/1791/9 Credit value: 4 credits Guided learning hours: 40 The Pearson BTEC Level 3 Award consists of a mandatory unit as an introduction to apprenticeships.
+Pearson BTEC Level 3 Award in WorkSkills for Effective Learning and Employment (QCF)

+The Pearson BTEC Level 3 Award consists of a mandatory unit as an introduction to apprenticeships.
 Apprentices must then complete Units 2 and 4 which cover the ERR requirements (included within content).
-This qualification is designed to be assessed in the context of the sector relevant to the apprenticeship framework being undertaken (ie overhead line construction in this case).
+This qualification is designed to be assessed in the rail engineering sector in this case.